Holy Trinity Cathedral of Tbilisi: Architecture

 The cathedral consists of nine chapels (chapels of the Archangels, John the Baptist, Saint Nino, Saint George, Saint Nicholas, the Twelve Apostles, and All Saints); five of them are situated in a large, underground compartment.
 The overall area of the cathedral, including its large narthex, is 3,000 square meters and the volume it occupies is 137,000 cubic meters.
 The interior of the church (nave) measures 56 metres by 44 metres, with an interior area of 2,380 square metres.
 The height of the cathedral from the ground to the top of the cross is 87.1 metres (height of stairs 1 metre).
 The underground chapel occupies 35,550 cubic metres and the height is 13.1 metres.

 Natural materials are used for construction.
 The floor is made of marble tiles and the altar will also be decorated with mosaic.
 The painting of the murals is being executed by a group of artists guided by Amiran Goglidze.

 The Sameba complex, the construction of which is already completed, consists of the main cathedral church, a free-standing bell-tower, the residence of the Patriarch, a monastery, a clerical seminary and theological academy, several workshops, places for rest, etc.

+Historic events

+In early January 2024, the discovery of an icon featuring Saint Matrona of Moscow, a Russian Orthodox saint, blessing Stalin sparked uproar when it was recently found.
+The presence of Stalin on an icon has been described as unusual by theologians.
+The icon featuring Stalin has been donated by members of the conservative Alliance of Patriots party.
+On 10 January, the icon featuring Stalin was defaced with blue paint, in an incident that drew press attention, and subsequent protests.